longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 Installing Ubuntu 14.10 on Yoga 3 Pro
 =====================================

-With this intructions you get a Ubuntu 14.10 on a Yoga 3 Pro from Leono in full SecureBoot enabled UEFI mode.
+With this intructions you get a Ubuntu 14.10 on a Yoga 3 Pro from Leono in full Secure Boot enabled UEFI mode.
 This means dual boot to Windows 8 works just fine.
-When you turn on the Yoga Grub will greet you and you can Choose to boot Ubuntu (the default) or Windows.
+When you turn on the Yoga Grub will greet you and you can choose to boot Ubuntu (the default) or Windows.

 # Create recovery USB flash drive